Foundation Diet and Health

 Dangers - Intolerances - Side effects

 Since green papayas contain what is known as papaya latex, contact with the eyes should be avoided when processing them.
 Otherwise, severe irritation can occur.
-If you are allergic to latex, the latex contained in unripe papayas can cause cross-reactions.
-Some people are also allergic to papaya pollen, papain or other enzymes in the fruit.
+If you are allergic to latex, cross-reactions can also occur: some people are also allergic to papaya pollen, papain or other enzymes in the fruit.
 8

-Although breastfeeding women in many Asian countries like to eat green papaya salad to stimulate milk production, there is no scientific evidence that the galactagogues (galactogens) contained in green papaya have a positive effect on milk production.
+Although breastfeeding women in many Asian countries like to eat green papaya salad to stimulate milk production, there is no scientific evidence that the galactagogues (galactogens) in green papaya have a positive effect on milk production.
 9 Pregnant women should avoid unripe papaya.
-The high concentration of latex in unripe or half-ripe papaya caused uterine contractions in experiments with rats, so pregnant women are advised against consuming it.
+The high concentration of latex in unripe or semi-ripe papaya caused uterine contractions in rats, so consumption is not recommended for pregnant women.
 In addition, the latex in green papaya can cause bleeding at the edge of the placenta in pregnant women, leading to earlier delivery.
 12 Fully ripe papaya does not pose a significant risk.
 10,11

 An animal study has shown that ingredients from papaya seeds inhibit fertility, but only temporarily.
 60 days after the end of the treatment, the number of sperm cells in the semen was back to normal.
 Indigenous peoples are also said to have made use of this effect in the past.
 13

-When high doses of papaya leaf extracts are consumed (possible with papaya capsules), the papain contained in them can lead to hypoglycemia.
+Be careful with papaya capsules: If you consume high doses of papaya leaf extracts, the papain they contain can lead to hypoglycemia.
 However, these extracts also have an antioxidant effect and improve the lipid profile and the functions of the liver and pancreas in diabetic rats.
 14

 Use as a recognized medicinal plant